LorenzMeier/solodevguide/book/README.md

 ## License

-The Solo Development Guide is released as [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+The Solo Development Guide is released as [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 See our [Github Repository](https://github.com/3drobotics/solodevguide) for more details.